 Dr. Susan Kolb, located in Atlanta, Georgia (770) 457-4677.
 Dr. Kolb is a “board certified” plastic and reconstructive surgeon and is a Founding Diplomate of the American Board of Holistic Medicine.
 Combining compassionate care and holistic healing modalities, she creates a truly unique surgical experience.
 Dr. Susan Kolb has a performed female aesthetic genital surgery for over 14 years.

-Dr. Michael Goodman, located in Davis, California (530) 753-2787.
+Dr. Michael Goodman, Davis, California (530) 753-2787.
 Dr. Goodman has practiced Gynecology, Pelvic Support and Vagino-Vulvar Aesthetic Surgery, Perimenopausal Medicine, Health Enhancement, Sexology and Bone Densiometry in Northern CA since 1972; he has been in Davis, CA, since 2000.
 He is an experienced pelvic and labial surgeon and is Board Certified in Gynecology, an elected member of the Society of Reproductive Surgeons and is accredited as an Advanced Laparoscopic Surgeon by the Accreditation Council on Gynecologic Endoscopy.
 He is a trained and Accredited Clinical Bone Densiometrist and is the only Certified Menopausal Practitioner and Clinician in his area of Northern California.

-Dr, Edward Jacobson, located in Greenwich, Connecticut (203) 869-8360.
+Dr, Edward Jacobson, Greenwich, Connecticut (203) 869-8360.
 Dr. Jacobson is a Board certified gynecologist who has been in private practice for over twenty five years in Manhattan and Greenwich, Connecticut.
 He trained at the New York Hospital-Cornell University Medical Center where he remained an attending physician until moving his practice of vaginal surgery to Greenwich 25 years ago.
 He is a Fellow of the American College of Obstetricians and Gynecologists and a member of the American Academy of Cosmetic Gynecologists.

-Dr. Robert Jason, located in Manhattan and Long Island, New York (212) 324-0014.
+Dr. Robert Jason, Manhattan and Long Island, New York (212) 324-0014.
 Dr. Jason has dedicated his practice to the growing field of Cosmetic Gynecology since 2004.
 He helps any patient feel confident and at ease when deciding to undergo these types of procedures.
 In addition to his work in cosmetic gynecology, Dr. Jason also provides routine gynecological care and specializes in the treatment of fibroids.

 This site will explain how female genital surgery and Hoodectomy can enhance a woman’s sexual gratification and boost their self-esteem.
 It will also examine the most common social implications of female genital surgery and review these issues in a contemporary, open environment.